Kiana James

 Kayla Klingensmith (' Inlay; born May 23, 1997) is an American professional wrestler.
-She is signed to WWE, where she performs on the SmackDown brand under the ring name Kiana James, managing Giulia.
+She is signed to WWE, where she performs on the SmackDown brand under the ring name Kiana James.
 She is a former one-time NXT Women's Tag Team Champion (with Fallon Henley).

 Early life

 Kayla Inlay was born on May 23, 1997 in Sioux City, Iowa.
 She completed her secondary education at East High School and later graduated from Morningside University in 2019 with a degree in science.

 Professional wrestling career

 Early career (2021–2022)

 Inlay trained to become a professional wrestler at the Flatbacks Wrestling School in Apopka, Florida under Shawn Spears and Tyler Breeze.
 On the September 21, 2021 episode of AEW Dark (taped on September 11), she made her in-ring debut under the ring name Xtina Kay, losing to The Bunny.

-WWE
+WWE (2022–present)

 NXT (2022–2024)

 Inlay made her WWE debut under her real name on the February 1, 2022 episode of NXT, losing to Sarray.
 Inlay was repackaged as Kiana James and took on a heel businesswoman gimmick, debuting in the NXT Women's Breakout Tournament on May 17, losing to Roxanne Perez in the first round.
 James would have her first televised win on the June 24 episode of NXT Level Up by defeating Brooklyn Barlow.
 On the July 19 episode of NXT, James competed in a 20-woman battle royal to determine the number one contender for the NXT Women's Championship, eliminating Fallon Henley but was eliminated by Nikkita Lyons.
 James then feuded with Lyons after insulting her looks but lost to her on the August 9 episode of NXT and in a tag match alongside Arianna Grace against Lyons and Zoey Stark on the September 13 episode of NXT.
 James would have a short feud with Dana Brooke on Main Event, defeating her on November 3.
 James would start a feud against Henley with whom she would bet her parents' bar against the offer that James offered her.
 On the November 29 episode of NXT, James defeated Henley.
 At NXT Deadline, James competed in the Women's Iron Survivor Challenge to determine the number one contender to Mandy Rose's NXT Women's Championship, which was won by Perez.
 On the December 27 episode of NXT, James ended her feud with Henley after losing to her in a Battle for the Bar.